Dentures Near You

 The idea of dentures may bring to mind removable sets of false teeth that your Grandmother had sitting in a glass of water next to her bed at night.
 This isn’t how dentures have to be made today.
-You can always visit our denture clinic in Vancouver anytime.
+You can always visit our clinic anytime.

 What is it?

 Dentures are a great solution to replace missing teeth and are supported by gum tissue.
 Dentures can either be removable or secured into place using dental implants.
 There are different types of dentures so, your dentist will go through the options to find the best solution for you.

 With proper care, dentures can last for years.
 Take good care of your oral health by flossing daily, brushing twice daily and regularly visiting the dentist and hygienist.